List of presidents of Venezuela: Disputed

 The process and results of the May 2018 Venezuelan presidential election were widely disputed.
 The opposition-majority National Assembly declared Maduro a "usurper" of the presidency on the day of his second inauguration and disclosed a plan to set forth its president, Juan Guaidó as the succeeding acting President of the country under article 233 of the Venezuelan Constitution.
 A week later, the Supreme Tribunal of Justice declared that the presidency of the National Assembly was the "usurper" of authority and declared the body to be unconstitutional.

 Minutes after Maduro took the oath as President of Venezuela, the Organization of American States (OAS) approved a resolution in a special session of its Permanent Council declaring Maduro's presidency illegitimate and urging new elections.
 Special meetings of the OAS on 24 January and in the United Nations Security Council on 26 January were held but no consensus was reached.
 Secretary-General of the United Nations António Guterres called for dialogue.
 During the 49th General Assembly of the Organization of American States, on 27 June, Guaidó's presidency was recognized by the organization.

 Guaidó was declared acting president and swore himself in on 23 January.
 Maduro's government has accused the United States of organizing a coup d'état to remove him and take control of the country's oil reserves.
 Guaidó rejects the characterization of his actions as a coup, saying that his movement is backed by peaceful volunteers.
 As of June 2019, Guaidó was recognized as the acting President of Venezuela by 54 countries.
 Internationally, support has followed traditional geopolitical lines, with allies China, Cuba, Iran, Russia, Syria, and Turkey supporting Maduro; and the US, Canada, and most of Western Europe supporting Guaidó as acting president.
 The United Nations continued to recognize the Maduro presidency as the legal representative of Venezuela as of December 2019.

 On 22 December 2022, the Venezuelan opposition held an initial vote to remove Guaidó's interim government from its leadership and on 30 December 2022, three of the four main opposition political parties (Justice First, Democratic Action and A New Era) approved a reform to dissolve the interim government and instead create a commission of five members to manage foreign assets, stating the failure of the interim government to achieve the goals it had set.
-The amendment was voted by the opposition as deputies sought a united strategy ahead of the presidential elections in 2024 with the reform approved with 72 votes in favor, 29 against and 8 abstentions, this dissolving the Guaidó government effective 5 January 2023.
+The amendment was voted by the opposition as deputies sought a united strategy ahead of the presidential elections in 2024 with the reform approved with 72 votes in favor, 29 against and 8 abstentions, thus dissolving the Guaidó government effective 5 January 2023.